yiisoft/config/README.md

 - Scans installed packages for `config-plugin` extra option in their `composer.json`.
 - Copies missing config files into the project `configs`.
 - Writes a merge plan into `config/packages/merge_plan.php`.
 It includes configuration from each package `composer.json`.
-- Tracks a changes to configuration files from the vendor by storing metadata in the `config/packages/dist.lock` file.
+- Tracks change to configuration files from the vendor by storing metadata in the `config/packages/dist.lock` file.
-- Offers an actions with modified files in the interactive console mode, after updating packages in the vendor.
+- In the interactive console mode it asks what to do with modified configs after updating packages in the vendor.

 In the application entry point, usually `index.php`, we create an instance of config loader and require a configuration we need: